Devon Polaschek

-Devon Leigh Logan Polaschek is a New Zealand professor of psychology and of Crime Science at the University of Waikato in New Zealand who studies high-risk violent offenders in prisons and on parole.
+Devon Leigh Logan Polaschek is a New Zealand professor of psychology and of security and crime science at the University of Waikato in New Zealand who studies theory, intervention, and intervention evaluation with serious violent and sexual offenders.

-In 2011, she spoke at the University of Otago about recidivism and about the myth that offenders cannot be treated.
-She also said that psychopaths who had many previous convictions became worse after poorly implemented treatment.
-However, in 2014 she published an article dispelling the myths about psychopathy and argues that they can be successfully treated using the same methods that are used in the treatment of high risk, high need, and high responsivity offenders.
-Currently she continues her research at the Violence Prevention Unit Te Whare Manaakitanga, in Wellington's Rimutaka Prison.
-Having previously been with Victoria University of Wellington, she moved to the University of Waikato in December 2016 and gave her inaugural lecture on 30 May 2017.
+In 2011, Polaschek spoke at the University of Otago about recidivism and about the myth that offenders cannot be treated.
+In 2014 she published an article dispelling the myths about psychopathy and argued that people with high levels of psychopathic traits can be successfully treated using the risk, need, and responsivity principles of effective correctional treatment.
+She also said that psychopaths who had many previous convictions can become worse after poorly implemented treatment.

+Having previously been with Victoria University of Wellington, Polaschek moved to the University of Waikato in December 2016 and gave her inaugural lecture on 30 May 2017.
+She was the Director of Te Puna Haumaru Centre for Security and Crime Science at the University of Waikato between 2018 and 2025.

 In the 2019 Queen's Birthday Honours, Polaschek was appointed a Member of the New Zealand Order of Merit, for services to criminal psychology.